-When a new system needs to be configured, it is still necessary to run TCPIP\$CONFIG.COM once.
+When a new system needs to be configured, it is still necessary to run TCPIP\$CONFIG.COM once, but there is no need to configure all interfaces.
 I have not yet reverse engineered what steps TCPIP\$CONFIG.COM takes with regard to the host name and domain name settings.
 Also, the client and server configuration needs to be done with TCPIP\$CONFIG.COM.